PioneersHub/pyconde-website/README.md

 Set the active landing page (when the conference is over) as the current one:
 `make disable-conference`

+#### Adding images for the "inactive" landing page

+Add images to the correct folders in `./assets/static/landing-page` then run `make landing-page` to update the databag.

 #### Adding a sponsor

 To add a new sponsor, you need to do two things: